 Pastor's Mike and Allean Morgan are also facilitators for a class that was founded by Pastor's Francis and Flower

 Briscoe entitled "What God Has to Say About "Marriage".
-We will be having another conference this year
+Our final follow-up conference for this year was May 12th.
+We will be having out first out of town conference this year

 This conference will be held June 8th & 9th, 2018 at Pilgrim Rest